-State pensions for officers and soldiers (pareigūnu ir karių valstybinės pensijos) are awarded to officers and soldiers or their family members.
+State pensions for officers and soldiers (pareigūnų ir karių valstybinės pensijos) are awarded to officers and soldiers or their family members.
 There are three types of these pensions: for the service; for lost capacity for work; for widows and orphans.
 The assigned pension amount is calculated based on the service record and former wage.
-It was affected by the Provisional Law on Recalculation and Payment of Social Benefits of the Republic of Lithuania which came into effect on January 1, 2010 and it is hold on until 31 12 2012.
-According to the decision made at the end of 2012, provisions of this law remain in force until 31 12 2013.
-Thus, during the period of 2010-2013 state pensions for officers and soldiers were recalculated applying appropriate coefficient.
-Since 1st of January 2014 this coefficient is not applied and no major changes were made afterwards.
+It was affected by the Provisional Law on Recalculation and Payment of Social Benefits of the Republic of Lithuania which came into istatymas".
+2017, No. 20433.